ski-france.com Agent Search

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it is the 'Main apartment-level search for winter ski accommodation in French ski areas and ski resorts.'
-This distinguishes it from siblings like list_accommodations or get_accommodation_detail by specifying scope (apartment-level, winter, France).
+The description clearly states 'Main apartment-level search for winter ski accommodation in French ski areas and ski resorts,' specifying the verb 'search', the resource 'apartments', and the context.
+It also distinguishes from siblings by noting 'Results are apartments, not whole accommodations.'

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.